Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 Here is what outbound is:

-• Sending short, relevant messages that reference their specific situation
+- Sending short, specific messages that reference their situation

 That second version is a system.
-Systems run whether you feel like selling or not.
+Systems run whether you feel like selling or not, and that is the entire point.

 1. Define a niche so tight that your messages write themselves